One Thousand Children: Emotional and Practical Effects

 Like other Child Holocaust Survivors, the actual experiences and psychological trauma received by the OTC Child Survivors differed fundamentally, crucially and negatively from that of an adult Holocaust Survivor.
 An adult generally would have developed a sense of self and ego, which would provide him or her with a way of attempting to deal with the practical and emotional trauma.
 Usually a child has not yet developed a strong ego nor sense of self.
 Also, a child depends on his or her parents for support and protection, and especially love.
 Yet for these Child Holocaust Survivors, they lacked their parents and their parents' love; and they only had weakly developed egos and sense of self, at the very time that the external and psychological trauma were most extreme.
 (Some exceptions may have been older teenage OTCers, such as those who joined the Ritchie Boys).

 The first very significant trauma occurred at the moment of parting from their parent(s), whether when boarding ship or at an earlier time and event.
-For the younger OTC children, regardless of whatever reassuring words the parent(s) might say, the child would feel abandoned by his parents.
+For the younger OTC children, regardless of whatever reassuring words the parent(s) might say, the child would feel abandoned by their parents.
 Even older children, who could understand the reality "intellectually," none-the-less would feel as having been abandoned.

 For the very young children, even though in later years they would have no actual memory of the parting and of these feelings, and also no memory of (part of) the later years, yet the trauma of parting and of continued separation will still have current and continuing subconscious impact.